-4 Impactful Places to Post Your Video
+4 Impactful Places to Post Your Videos Online

 Digital videos can be an inexpensive way to transform your brand, reach a broader audience, and promote your products or services.
 But where, exactly, should you make your content available to reap those benefits?

 Naturally, the potential impact of any marketing effort hinges largely upon on knowing your audience.
 But a few places are generally more effective than others for gaining traction with potential customers.

 1. YouTube — Creating a branded YouTube channel should be your top priority after posting content to your company’s website, says Hilary Hamblin, president and CEO of Momentum Consulting.
 Why?
 YouTube is not only the #2 search engine, it’s owned by Google, the #1 search engine.
 Having a presence on YouTube can help your search ranking, and YouTube comments may also appear on a commenters' Google+ profile, based on the privacy setting they choose to use.

 Linda Lovero-Waterhouse, web presence strategist at WSI Web Systems, says including terms people would typically use to search for your products or services is key to being found on YouTube.
 (Don’t know what those terms are?
 Google’s free keyword planner may provide some insight).
 “Speak your keywords in the video, so they appear in the both the caption and transcript, and correct the auto-generated transcript to ensure your keywords are properly included,” she recommends.
 Remember to put your company’s contact information and call to action in videos, too.